g41797/matryoshka-io/README.md

 Master is **not**:

-* a type;
+- a type
-* an interface;
+- an interface
-* a base class;
-* a runtime.
+- a runtime

 A Master:

-* has a relatively long lifetime;
+- typically has a long lifetime
-* owns Matryoshka building blocks;
+- owns Matryoshka building blocks
-* owns internal state;
+- owns internal state
-* performs a dedicated responsibility.

 Some Masters also:

-* coordinate other Masters;
+- coordinate other Masters
-* own shared resources.
+- own shared resources

-A worker is simply a Master with a single dedicated responsibility.
+A _worker_ is simply a Master with a single dedicated responsibility.

+---

 ## Matryoshka-based system